Field auditor job description

 Desired Qualifications

-A bachelor's degree in accounting, as well as excellent analysis and presentation skills.
-Should also have excellent report-writing skills.
+A field auditor should have a bachelor's degree in accounting, as well as excellent analysis and presentation skills.
+This person should also have excellent report-writing skills.
 Must be able to work with little supervision.
 The Certified Internal Auditor certification is preferred.

 Working Conditions